k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: The Hammer of the Gods wasn't destroying zombie corpses
 - Fix: Drow to-hit bonuses and penalties actually in effect, various tweaks
 - Allow tortles to wear rigid gloves/helmets
+- The Rat King will sometimes spawn with a ring of teleport control